internetguru/academy/documentation/ams-collect.md

 ## DESCRIPTION

 Downloads all repositories from a NAMESPACE matching given PREFIX.
-Runs tests on source project replacing only editable files from individual repositories.
+Runs `ams evaluate` on working project in `WORKING_DIR` replacing only editable files from individual solution repositories.

 ## OPTIONS